metabin/metabin/README.md

 #### Proposal

 -  File sharing ecosystem must move towards IPFS.
-It has different architecture with a single content-addresded sharing space.
+It has different architecture with a single content-addressed sharing space.
 Moreover it gives an ability to easilly describe complex relations between files and their metadata within a single graph.

 ---